Video Block

 How does Goodwill NCW support sustainability and our environment?

 Practicing sustainability since 1902, Goodwill promotes the use of secondhand goods and responsible recycling.
-Our sustainability efforts extend to fashion by giving new life to secondhand items, to leadership by investing in the workforce and upscaling for shared prosperity, to communities by providing social and economic opportunities for all, and to ambassadorship by promoting responsible consumption, recycling and landfill diversion.
+Our sustainability efforts extend to fashion by giving new life to secondhand items, to leadership by investing in the workforce and upskilling for shared prosperity, to communities by providing social and economic opportunities for all, and to ambassadorship by promoting responsible consumption, recycling and landfill diversion.

 Want to learn more about Goodwill NCW?